pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Patterns.md

 If repetition is not specified creating a pattern, a value of ["repeat"](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/dom/enums/Repetition.html#REPEAT) will be used.

-A pattern is an alternative option is to configure a dataset by [Pattern](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/Pattern.html) object, instead of using a color.
+A pattern is an alternative option to configure a dataset by [Pattern](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/Pattern.html) object, instead of using a color.

 <img src={useBaseUrl('/img/pattern.png')} />